Tomie dePaola: Personal life and death

-DePaola was gay.
+DePaola was briefly married to a woman in the 1960s, but later came out as gay.
 He came out later in his life, telling The New York Times Magazine in 2019 that, for much of his career, "If it became known you were gay, you’d have a big red ‘G’ on your chest... and schools wouldn’t buy your books anymore."

 DePaola had resided in New London, New Hampshire, where he taught from 1973 to 1976.

 DePaola died at the Dartmouth-Hitchcock Medical Center on March 30, 2020, in Lebanon, New Hampshire, according to his literary agent, Doug Whiteman.
 He was badly injured in a fall in his barn studio the previous week and died of complications following surgery.
 He was survived by his two sisters Judith and Maureen (the latter being his best friend) and many nieces and nephews.

 Awards and honors

 In 2011, dePaola received the biennial Children's Literature Legacy Award from the U.S. children's librarians, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
 The committee noted the wide range of his stories and his "innate understanding of childhood, a distinctive visual style, and a remarkable ability to adapt his voice to perfectly suit the story."
 It called Strega Nona, the wise Grandma Witch, "an enduring character who has charmed generations of children."

 The Pratt Institute honored him with an honorary doctorate on May 18, 2009.
 The New Hampshire Institute of Art honored him with an honorary Doctorate of Fine Arts on May 20, 2018.

 For his contribution as a children's illustrator, dePaola was the U.S. nominee in 1990 for the biennial, international Hans Christian Andersen Award, the highest international recognition for creators of children's books.

 For single works he has won the 1983 Golden Kite Award, Picture Book Illustration, from the Society of Children's Book Writers and Illustrators for Giorgio's Village, which he also wrote.
 He won the 1994 Aesop Prize from the American Folklore Society for Christopher, the Holy Giant and the 2000 Southwest Book Award from the Border Regional Library Association for Night of Las Posadas.

-DePaola received a Caldecott Honor in 1976 (Strega Nona), the 1982 Boston Globe-Horn Book Award (The Friendly Beasts: An Old English Christmas Carol), the 1987 Golden Kite Award (What the Mailman Brought), and the 2000 Newbery Medal (26 Fairmount Avenue).
+DePaola received a Caldecott Honor in 1976 (Strega Nona), the 1982 Boston Globe-Horn Book Award (The Friendly Beasts: An Old English Christmas Carol), the 1987 Golden Kite Award (What the Mailman Brought), and a 2000 Newbery Honor (26 Fairmount Avenue).
 The Caldecott and Newbery Medals are the premier annual American Library Association awards for picture book illustration and children's book writing, respectively.

 He won the 2000 Jeremiah Ludington Memorial Award from the Educational Paperback Association for his cumulative "significant contribution to the educational paperback business".

+In 2023, the United States Postal Service honored DePaola with a U.S. Postage Stamp featuring Strega Nona.
+The stamp was released on May 5, 2023 following an official dedication at the Currier Museum of Art in Manchester, New Hampshire.